The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 Foodies looking for things to do in Lake Toba should try and eat here at least once.
 There’s free wifi and even cocktails, so wander over and peruse the menu!

-If you’re observant, you’ll probably notice that most of the men in Tuk Tuk disappear from around 5 pm until late.
+If you’re observant, you’ll probably notice that many of the men (sometimes joined by women) in Tuk Tuk start gathering at small shops around 5 pm until late.
 It’s a daily ritual that sees them all congregate at the local tuak bars to drink this distinctive alcoholic beverage.

 While we’re not suggesting that every tourist should invite themselves to one of these watering holes, if you’re lucky enough to get an invite, take the opportunity.
 You’ll find a welcoming community enjoying a drink and often singing some beautiful Batak songs.

 What is tuak?
 It’s palm wine, which is consumed throughout most of Sumatra.
 Basically, it’s the sap collected from a kind of palm tree and fermented.
-Granted, for many, it’s an acquired taste (I compare it to dirty socks and stale beer, but others genuinely love it, so don’t take my word for it!)
+Like durian, for some, it’s an acquired taste, while others instantly like it.

 Ask a friendly local if you can buy some.
 Don’t be surprised when it’s delivered to you in a plastic bag; this is the standard method of delivery.